gokulsan29/os-x86_64/README.md

 ```
 make run # runs the OS using BIOS as firmware and an ISO image
 make run-hdd # runs the OS using BIOS as firmware and a HDD image
-make run-uefi # runs the OS using UEFI as firmware and an ISO image
-make run-hdd-uefi # runs the OS using UEFI as firmware and a HDD image
 ```